-We use fruit flies (Drosophila melanogaster) as a model to investigate collateral effects in two clinically relevant contexts: traumatic brain injury (TBI) and
+We use fruit flies (Drosophila melanogaster) as a model to investigate collateral effects in two clinically relevant contexts: traumatic brain injury (TBI) and mitochondrial genetic disease.
 The fruit fly is experimentally flexible and offers access to an unsurpassed genetic toolbox.
-By combining pharmacologic, genetic and molecular techniques we aim to advance genome-informed perioperative precision medicine which, for example, will allow providers to make drug and dosage choices informed by each patient's genomic data.
+By combining pharmacologic, genetic and molecular techniques we aim to advance genomeinformed perioperative precision medicine which, for example, will allow providers to make drug and dosage choices informed by each patient's genomic data.